Wojciechów, Włoszczowa County

 Wojciechów ([vɔjˈt͡ɕɛxuf]) is a village in the administrative district of Gmina Krasocin, within Włoszczowa County, Świętokrzyskie Voivodeship, in south-central Poland.
 It lies approximately 6 km north-east of Krasocin, 17 km north-east of Włoszczowa, and 32 km west of the regional capital Kielce.

-The village has a population of 142.
+History

+Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, it was occupied by Germany until 1945.
+On 15 August 1943, in retaliation for the activities of Polish partisans, German gendarmes carried out a massacre of seven Poles from the nearby village of Sułków at the local forest.
+The victims were initially buried at the site, and in 1945 they were buried at the cemetery in Krasocin.